fedepaol/PostmanLib--Rings-Twice--Android/README.md

 * In case of multiple rest requests, a failure will be notified whenever one of the requests fails, even if the previous ones are executed successfully.

+* Since plain authentication is just an header property, I preferred not to give a straight handler to it.
+Implementing _addParamsToRequest_ and calling: request.addHeader("Authorization", "Basic "+Base64.encode(username+":"+password));

+should work.
+I don't have a proper server to test it against.

 License
 -------